fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 A financial statement that provides a snapshot of a company's financial position at a specific point in time.

 ### [Bank Connection](terms/bank-connection.md)
-A bank connection in Fiskl is a secure link between your bank account and the Fiskl platform, enabling automatic import of bank transactions into your ledger accounts.
+A secure link between your bank account and the Fiskl platform, enabling automatic import of bank transactions into your ledger accounts.

 ### [Bank Transfer](terms/bank-transfer.md)
-A bank transfer in Fiskl refers to the movement of money between bank accounts owned by the same business, which needs to be recorded as an internal transfer for accurate financial tracking.
+The movement of money between bank accounts owned by the same business, which needs to be recorded as an internal transfer for accurate financial tracking.

 ### [Bankfeed](terms/bankfeed.md)
 A secure, automatic connection between a company's bank account and its accounting software.